Table of Contents

 Kayaking Maligne Lake summary

-- Bear lockers are provided as are tent pads at each campsite.
+Facilities: Bear lockers are provided as are tent pads at each campsite.
+There are outdoor privies too.

-- The map for this trip is Gem Trek Jasper and Maligne Lake.
+Map: For the Maligne Lake kayaking trip it’s Gem Trek Jasper and Maligne Lake.

 Recommended reading: Kayaker’s Checklist: 100 Items to Pack